learn-the-web/topics/css-animations-effects.md

 *I recommend using this effect sparingly—as with all effects.*

-Often this effect is created using Javascript—and Javascript does have the benefit of more control.
+Often this effect is created using JavaScript—and JavaScript does have the benefit of more control.
 But we can actually create the effect using just CSS in modern browsers.

 The trick to the effect is to use CSS 3D Transforms and perspective.